Travel off the beaten path in New York State to Lewiston, the ultimate Niagara hidden gem.

 Italian immigrant and US Army WWII veteran Armand J. Castellani grew one small corner grocery store into a supermarket empire.

 Besides the galleries and a soaring interior court, the museum also contains classrooms, prep space, and studios.
-First and foremost, the mission is education to inspire a love and understanding of arts and culture in an easy and approachable way.

 Niagara Power Vista Center

-New York Power Authority (NYPA) designed a multi-level, multi-media, multi-sensory unique experience in Robert Moses Hydroelectric Power Station.
-USA Today proclaimed this free science museum “A 10 Best in Niagara.”
+New York Power Authority (NYPA) designed this multi-level, multi-media, multi-sensory unique experience at the monumental Robert Moses Hydroelectric Power Station.

-Also, enjoy panoramic views from the wrap-around observation deck 350 feet (107 m) above the Niagara Gorge.
+During the interactive education, step outside to the wrap-around observation deck 350 feet (107 m) above the Niagara Gorge.

 If you’re a fishing fan, then take a long walk or a short drive down the Gorge to NYPA’s fishing pier.
 The pier is open from dawn to dusk daily in season.